 Allison Hayes (6 Mar 1930 – 27 Feb 1977) was an American film and television actress and model who could perhaps be described as a poor man's Jane Russell (21 Jun 1921 – 28 Feb 2011) — ironically, seeing that Russell was actually born to white trash and Hayes was decidedly middle class.
 Born Mary Jane Hayes in Charleston, West Virginia, her father, William E. Hayes, worked for the Navy and her mother, W.E.
 Hayes's second wife Charlotte Gibson Hayes, appears to have been a homemaker.
 The family later moved to Washington, D.C, living at 4127 New Hampshire Avenue NW.
 She attended the Academy of the Holy Cross before entering public school, and graduated from Calvin Coolidge High School in 1948.
 As Miss District of Columbia, she represented D.C. in the 1949 Miss America pageant, which she did not win.
 She did a stint as a radio co-host, then worked on local television, and enrolled in the Catholic University of America (majoring in music), all the while working as a model (36-23-36).

-In 1953, after doing a screen test for Warner's in NYC, she was approached by a Universal talent scout visiting D.C., which eventually led to her signing a seven-year contract at UI.
-Despite an auspicious beginning in a Douglas Sirk slab of costume melodrama and a Tony Curtis swashbuckler, Allison Hayes quickly became a B-movie staple.
+In 1953, after doing a screen test for Warner Bros in NYC, she was approached by a Universal talent scout visiting D.C., which eventually led to her signing a seven-year contract at UI.
+Despite an auspicious beginning in a Douglas Sirk slab of costume melodrama and a Tony Curtis musical and swashbuckler, Allison Hayes quickly became a B-movie staple.
 On the big screen, she never managed to leave the realm of low-budget films and second features, but on the small screen she was busy as a guest star and working on soaps.

 A lifelong health fanatic, she regularly took vitamins and supplements, which was to be her undoing: at the advice of the homeopathic quack Dr. Henry Bieler (2 Apr 1893 – 11 Oct 1975), "an American physician and germ-theory denialist", she began taking calcium supplements made from the bones of horses.
 Unluckily, they were also contaminated with lead, and by the time she stopped taking them she could barely walk, was losing her hair, and was extremely ill.
 She later developed leukemia, from which she eventually died.

 The beautiful and striking actress with an amazing figure would probably be forgotten today were it not for the trash classic, Attack of the 50-Foot Woman (1958), in which she plays the titular character.
-Her death led the FDA to introduce (non-enforceable) regulations guaranteeing quality standards in supplements — but as late as 2003, two out 15 products tested by the nongovernmental testing agency ConsumerLab still had high levels of lead in them.
+Her death led the FDA to introduce (non-enforceable) regulations guaranteeing quality standards in supplements — but as late as 2003, two out 15 products tested by the nongovernmental testing agency ConsumerLabstill had high levels of lead in them.

 Allison Hayes,a true Babe of Yesteryear, had her career and life cut tragically short.
 A wasted life would like to honor her with one of our typically meandering career reviews of her short but surprisingly busy movie-making career, beginning with: